-The PERMIT.TXT file will be delivered either on hard media or using online services in accordance with the Data Servers operating procedures.
+The PERMIT.XML file will be delivered either on hard media or using online services in accordance with the Data Servers operating procedures.
 These procedures will be made available to Data Clients when purchasing a license.

-Each cell permit record also contains additional fields that are supplied to assist OEM systems to manage the Data Clients license and permit files from multiple Data Servers, see section 4.3.3.
+Each record within the data permit file also contains additional fields that are supplied to assist OEM systems to manage the Data Clients license and permit files from multiple Data Servers, see clause 15-7.4.2.

-Data Clients can obtain a licence to access products by supplying the Data Server with their unique user permit (see section 4.2).
-Data Servers can then extract the HW_ID from user permit, using the Data Client’s M_KEY, and create client specific cell permits based on this value.
-The format of a cell permit record is described below in sections 4.3.2 & 4.3.3.
+Data Clients can obtain a licence to access products by supplying the Data Server with their unique user permit (see clause 15-7.3).
+Data Servers can then extract the HW_ID from the user permit, using the Data Client’s M_KEY, and create client specific permits based on this value.
+The format of a permit file record is described below in clauses 15-7.4.1 to 15-7.4.4.

-Since Cell Permits are issued for a specific HW_ID they are consequently not transferable between installations (Data Client Systems).
-This method of linking the permit to the installation supports the production of generically encrypted CDs which can be distributed to all Data Clients subscribing to a service.
+Since data permits are issued for a specific HW_ID they are not transferable between installations (Data Client Systems).
+This method of linking the permit to the installation supports the production of generically encrypted data which can be distributed to all Data Clients subscribing to a service.

-The Data Clients system decrypts the Cell Permit using the assigned HW_ID stored securely by hardware or software means.
-The decrypted cell keys can then be used by the system to decrypt the licensed products.
+The Data Clients system decrypts the permit using the assigned HW_ID stored by hardware or software means.
+The decrypted keys can then be used by the system to decrypt the licensed products.
 Since several Data Servers can make permit files for a specific type of product, it is the responsibility of the Data Client system to manage permit files from multiple Data Servers.

-The Permit File (PERMIT.TXT)
+The Permit File (PERMIT.XML)

-The Cell Permit will always be provided in a file called PERMIT.TXT, the filename will always be provided in UPPERCASE as will any alphabetic characters contained in the file.
-The file is completely encoded in ASCII OEMs should be aware that all ASCII text files generated by the scheme may contain ambiguous end-of-line markers such as CR or CRLF and should be able to deal with these.
+The filename will always be provided in UPPERCASE as will any alphabetic characters contained in the file.
+The file is completely encoded in ASCII.
+OEMs should be aware that all ASCII text files generated by the Protection Scheme may contain ambiguous end-of-line markers such as CR or CRLF and should be able to deal with these.

-The PRODUXT.TXT file can contain multiple sections as follows:
+The PERMIT.XML file can contain multiple sections with a corresponding XML element as follows:

+Table 15-4 – PERMIT.XML elements